 How I choose the best lightweight pickleball paddles

 When making this list, I wanted to offer variety within the lightweight category, to give players who prefer lighter paddles some options.
-Here are some of the things I looked for when picking my top lightweight paddles:
+Here are some of the things I looked for when picking the best lightweight paddles:

 - Features: I look at all the paddles' features to see what makes them stand out.
 Does the surface get good spin, is it built using advanced materials, does it have any aerodynamic qualities?